Most of the time I get clients online. But a few weeks ago I was attending some meetings in Philadelphia and actually talking to some IRL people.

 Three of those people peppered me with website questions.
-Each began with, “I knew I needed a new website.”
-Each had a different story but all had less than happy endings.
+Each began with, “I wanted to create a profitable website.”
+Each had a different story but all encountered roadblocks that could be avoided easily.

 I may be preaching to the choir here.
 But those folks said they found the information valuable.
 So I thought I’d share with you what I told them … and in some cases, what I’d have told them if they’d asked.
 If you know someone who would benefit, please forward this message to them.